NexusMutual/smart-contracts/docs/contracts/Cover.md

 ## Contact and Support

-If you have questions or need assistance integrating with the Cover contract or other parts of the protocol, please reach out through the official support channels or developer forums.
+If you have questions or need assistance integrating with the `Cover` contract, please reach out through the official support channels or developer forums.

+- **Developer Forums**: Join our community forums to discuss and seek help.
+- **Official Support Channels**: Contact us via our official support email or join our Discord.
+- **Documentation Resources**: Access tutorials and FAQs on our official website.
+- **GitHub Repository**: Report issues or contribute to the codebase.

-**Disclaimer:** This documentation provides a high-level overview of the Cover contract's functionality.
-It is intended for developers integrating with the protocol and may omit internal details not relevant to external interactions.
+**Disclaimer:** This documentation provides a high-level overview of the `Cover` contract.
 Always refer to the latest contract code and official resources when developing against the protocol.